I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-dbgprompt.md

 <p><b>DbgPrompt</b> returns the number of characters that the <i>Response</i> buffer received, including the terminating newline character. <b>DbgPrompt</b> returns zero if it receives no characters.</p>

 ## -remarks
 <p>The <b>DbgPrompt</b> routine displays the specified prompt string on the kernel debugger's display device and then reads a line of user input text. </p>

 <p>After <b>DbgPrompt</b> returns, the <i>Response</i> buffer contains the user's response, including the terminating newline character.
 The user response string is not NULL-terminated.</p>

-<p>The following code example asks if the user wants to continue and accepts the letter "y" for yes and the letter "n" for no.</p>

-<p>The <b>DbgPrompt</b> routine displays the specified prompt string on the kernel debugger's display device and then reads a line of user input text. </p>

-<p>After <b>DbgPrompt</b> returns, the <i>Response</i> buffer contains the user's response, including the terminating newline character.
-The user response string is not NULL-terminated.</p>